Cratis/Chronicle/Documentation/application-model/identity.md

 > deals with the identity in the correct way.
 This can be achieved by creating the correct token and injecting it as request headers using
 > a browser extension.
 Read more [here](./generating-principal.md).

+The token in the `x-ms-client-principal` should be a base64 encoded [Microsoft Client Principal Data definition](https://learn.microsoft.com/en-us/azure/static-web-apps/user-information?tabs=csharp#client-principal-data).
-The system in the application model leverages these header values and encapsulates it into what is called a `IdentityProviderContext` to make it more clear and you as an implementor of this don't have to deal with parsing the JWT tokens.
+This is unwrapped by the application model and encapsulates it into what is called a `IdentityProviderContext` for you as a developer to consume in a type-safe manner.

 To support the identity details, one of your microservices in your application can implement the `IProvideIdentityDetails` interface found in the `Aksio.Cratis.ApplicationModel.Identity` namespace.